About Docker Engine - CommunityEstimated reading time: 7 minutes

-Docker CE binaries for a release are available on download.docker.com as packages for the supported operating systems.
-Docker EE binaries are available on the Docker Hub for the supported operating systems.
+Docker Engine - Community binaries for a release are available on download.docker.com as packages for the supported operating systems.
+Docker Engine - Enterprise binaries are available on the Docker Hub for the supported operating systems.
 The release channels are available for each of the year-month releases and allow users to “pin” on a year-month release of choice.
 The release channel also receives patch releases when they become available.

 Nightly builds are created once per day from the master branch.
 The version number for nightly builds take the format:

 where the time is the commit time in UTC and the final suffix is the prefix

 of the commit hash, for example

 These builds allow for testing from the latest code on the master branch.
 No qualifications or guarantees are made for the nightly builds.

 The release channel for these builds is called

 In preparation for a new year-month release, a branch is created from